d-negatu/tensorBrain/README.md

-# 🧠 TensorBrain
+# TensorBrain

-**TensorBrain** is a lightweight deep learning framework built from scratch for systems research.
-It provides a minimal set of tools for defining tensors, building neural networks, training them with autograd, and scaling a Large Language Model across devices with distributed quantization.
+TensorBrain is a lightweight deep learning framework built from scratch for systems research.
+It provides a minimal set of tools for defining tensors, building neural networks, training them with autograd, and scaling across devices with distributed training.

 ---